What is Impotence/Erectile Dysfunction/ED?

 - Intraurethral Suppositories: User inserts a tiny pellet consisting of relaxation medication into the penis to increase blood flow by relaxing the blood vessels.
 Example provider: MUSE.
 We outsource this treatment. – Potential Side Effects

 Please be sure to click on each treatment to review how it works and the potential side effects associated with it.
 And, find out more by getting in touch with one of our medical professionals today.
+Please remember that with each treatment each individual patient’s results may vary.
+Not all treatments are effective for everyone.

 Find out more about Erectile Dysfunction with our free special report!